Rolandic epilepsy: Signs and symptoms

-Hemifacial sensorimotor seizures are often entirely localised in the lower lip or spread to the ipsilateral hand.
+Hemifacial sensorimotor seizures are often entirely localized in the lower lip or spread to the ipsilateral hand.
 Motor manifestations are sudden, continuous or bursts of clonic contractions, usually lasting from a few seconds to a minute.
 Ipsilateral tonic deviation of the mouth is also common.
 Hemifacial sensory symptoms consist of unilateral numbness mainly in the corner of the mouth.

 Hemifacial seizures are often associated with an inability to speak and hypersalivation:

 The left side of my mouth felt numb and started jerking and pulling to the left, and I could not speak to say what was happening to me.